moveit/moveit_tutorials/doc/urdf_srdf_tutorial.rst

 Test your URDF
 """"""""""""""
 It is very important to test your URDF out and make sure things are ok.
-The ROS URDF packages provide a tool that can help you check your URDF.
-To use this tool, follow the instructions here.
+The ROS URDF packages provide a check_urdf tool.
+To verify your URDF using the check_urdf tool, follow the instructions `here <http://wiki.ros.org/urdf#Verification>`_.

 URDF Examples
 ^^^^^^^^^^^^^